๐Ÿ“Š Database Profilingยถ

 profiler_config={

-"sample_size": 10000, # Rows to analyze
+"sample_size": 10000, # Rows for LSH analysis

 "top_k": 10, # Top frequent values

-"enable_lsh": True, # Column similarity
+"enable_lsh": True, # Column similarity matching

 "lsh_threshold": 0.8, # Similarity threshold

-"num_hashes": 128 # LSH precision
+"num_hashes": 128, # LSH precision

 }